Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Sean frowned at her and circled around to drop in the armchair.
 "Clearly I didn’t." he muttered.

 Ava sighed and sat up.
 "Someone or some*thing* wants us **_dead."_** she said.
-“You MUST have seen the Vancouver attack footage.
-And everybody knows about the, the quarantine field and come *on!* You think two million dead Californians happened by *accident?* Adam and I could have been in that, it kind of rams the point home!”
+"You MUST have seen the Vancouver attack footage.
+And everybody knows about the, the quarantine field and come *on!* You think two million dead Californians happened by *accident?* Adam and I could have been in that, it kind of rams the point home!"

 "You really think-?"